Superalgos/Superalgos/README.md

 cd Superalgos
 ```

 That should take you inside the Superalgos folder created by the `git clone` command earlier.

-Now, run the following command:
+Now, you need to install dependencies, and there are two options:

+**A.** To install all basic dependencies run:

 ```
 node setup